LSD Abuse & Addiction: Effects, Signs, and Treatment

 Although LSD doesn’t lead to uncontrolled drug-seeking behavior, and overdose concerns are relatively low, the aforementioned long-term effects of LSD and potential for a bad trip are certainly detrimental.2 Plus, LSD use will always carry certain risks, as it can be acutely psychologically impairing, alter a person’s judgment, and lower their ability to identify dangers in their environment.5

-Treatment for hallucinogen use disorder and other substance abuse disorders (SUDs) generally involves a combination of behavioral therapeutic approaches and other psychosocial interventions.
-Furthermore, effective treatment should be tailored to each person’s individual factors and specific needs.9
+Treatment for hallucinogen use disorder and other substance abuse disorders (SUDs) generally involves a combination of behavioral therapeutic approaches, psychosocial interventions, and medication (if necessary).
+Furthermore, effective treatment should be tailored to each person’s individual factors and specific needs.10

-If you or someone you love is struggling with LSD misuse or another hallucinogen-related substance use disorder, call to speak to a treatment navigator
+If you or someone you love is struggling with LSD use or another hallucinogen-related substance use disorder, reach out to American Addiction Centers (AAC) to connect with a knowledgeable admissions navigator, who can answer your questions and explain your options.